dterstege/TargetedNodeDeletionToolbox/README.md

 # TargetedNodeDeletionToolbox

-The **Targeted Node Deletion Toolbox** is a collection of MATLAB functions for the analysis of various network parameters.
+The **Targeted Node Deletion Toolbox** is a collection of MATLAB functions for the analysis of various parameters in undirected networks.

 TargetedNodeDeletionToolbox was created by Dylan Terstege, a Neuroscience PhD candidate in the Epp Lab at the University of Calgary.